parallelchain-io/hotstuff_rs/src/node_tree/REST API.md

 # HotStuff-rs Node Tree REST API Endpoints

 ### Reading this document
-Quotes ("") are used in this document for clarity, but are not interpreted specially as part of query strings.
+Quotes ("") are used in this document for clarity, but are not interpreted specially in query strings.

 ## GET /node